leebyron/til/entries/radiate intent.md

 - **Share often.** Share when you decide on your intention.
 Share a reminder.
   Share when you begin.
 Share when you reach milestones.
 Share when you complete.
-Share outcomes and lessons learned (and only here might you need to ask for forgiveness!).
+Share outcomes and lessons learned (and only then might you ask forgiveness!)

 - **Scale volume with impact.** Radiating intent matters most when those around you will be impacted most.
 Share broader and more frequently in situations